lqb2/blog/_posts/2018-03-06-black-panther.md

 ---
 layout: post
-title: 'book reviews: when my brother was an aztec and the souls of black folk'
+title: 'black pantherbook reviews: when my brother was an aztec and the souls of black folk'
 date: '2018-03-06T07:01:00-04:00'
 tags:
-- book reviews
-- the souls of black folk
+- black panther
-- w.e.b. du bois
-- when my brother was an aztec
-- natalie diaz
-- poetry
 ---

 spencer